 How To Identify Common Types of Snakes

 Handling any pest issue—especially one as serious as snakes—should always begin with identifying the species.
+If you see a snake, keep your distance and attempt to identify it.
 If you suspect you have a venomous snake in your yard, you should not try to manage the snake on your own under any circumstances.
-But depending on your region, you might be dealing with a long list of non-venomous snakes that are commonly found lurking in bushes, leaf piles, or storage areas.
+But depending on your region, you might be dealing with one of many non-venomous snakes that are commonly found lurking in bushes, leaf piles, or storage areas.

 Common Snake Types and How To Tell Them Apart